qmk/qmk_firmware/docs/feature_advanced_keycodes.md

 * Setup layer 0 as your default, "base" layer.
 This is your normal typing layer, and could be whatever layout you want (qwerty, dvorak, colemak, etc.).
 It's important to set this as the lowest layer since it will typically have most or all of the keyboard's keys defined, so would block other layers from having any effect if it were above them (i.e., had a higher layer number).
 * Arrange your layers in a "tree" layout, with layer 0 as the root.
 Do not try to enter the same layer from more than one other layer.
-* In a layer's keymap, only reference higher layers.
-Modifying the state of lower layers can be confusing and error-prone.
+* In a layer's keymap, only reference higher-numbered layers.
+Because layers are processed from the highest-numbered (topmost) active layer down, modifying the state of lower layers can be tricky and error-prone.

 ### Intermediate Users